huggingface/datasets/README.md

 Follow the installation pages of TensorFlow and PyTorch to see how to install them with conda.

-For more details on installation, check the installation page in the documentation: https://huggingface.co/docs/datasets/installation
+For more details on installation, check the installation page in the [documentation](https://huggingface.co/docs/datasets/installation)

 ## Installation to use with Machine Learning & Data frameworks frameworks

 If you plan to use 🤗 Datasets with PyTorch (2.0+), TensorFlow (2.6+) or JAX (3.14+) you should also install PyTorch, TensorFlow or JAX.
 🤗 Datasets is also well integrated with data frameworks like PyArrow, Pandas, Polars and Spark, which should be installed separately.

-For more details on using the library with these frameworks, check the quick start page in the documentation: https://huggingface.co/docs/datasets/quickstart
+For more details on using the library with these frameworks, check the quick start page in the [documentation](https://huggingface.co/docs/datasets/quickstart)

 # Usage